margo/spec-draft/Margo Edge Interoperability Standard.md

 4. The [Workload Fleet Management's](#workload-fleet-manager) web service treats the request's payload as envelope structure, and receives the certificate identifier
 5. The [Workload Fleet Management's](#workload-fleet-manager) web service computes digest from the payload, and verifies the signature using the device certification
 6. The payload is then processed by the [Workload Fleet Management's](#workload-fleet-manager) web service

+### GitOps Service Enrollment
+**Authorization methods for the Desired State Git Repository**
+- Git access tokens shall be provided to the device's management client.
+These access tokens MUST be tied to a dedicated non-user account for access where credentials are frequently rotated and short lived.
+- Need to support accessing rotations of tokens

 ## Device Capability Reporting